PanVova/PanVova/README.md

 <h1 align="center">About Me</h1>

+Developed and maintained GOAT's Android app, ensuring it provides a seamless user experience for customers worldwide.

+Actively participate in code reviews and suggest improvements to maintain high code quality and a consistent code style across the Android team.
+Proactively suggest new features and improvements to enhance the app's functionality and user experience.

+Contributed to the growth of the app's user base, resulting in 5 million+ downloads and a 4.2-star rating on the Google Play Store.

 As an Experienced Android Engineer, I'm passionate about creating innovative and user-centric applications.
 I thrive in challenging environments and constantly seek to push the boundaries of technology.

 Over 100+ solved problems on LeetCode